CoraJung/flexible-input-slu/README.md

 To install the required python packages, please run `pip install -r requirements.txt`.
 This setup uses the `bert-base-cased` model.
 Typically, the model will be downloaded (and cached) automatically when running the training for the first time.
-In case you want to download the model explicitly, you can run the `download_bert.py` script from the `dataprep/` directory, e.g. `python download_bert.py bert-base-cased ./models/bert-base-cased`
+In case you want to download the model explicitly, you can run the `download_bert.py` script from the `dataprep/` directory, e.g. `python download_bert.py bert-base-cased ./models/bert-base-cased`.
+The environment set up is the same as alexa-slu git repository.

 This setup expects the FluentSpeechCommands dataset to reside under `fluent/` and the Snips SLU dataset under `snips_slu/`.
 Please download and extract the datasets to these locations (or create a symlink).